-Brunei country profile - BBC News
+Brunei profile

 The tiny state of Brunei has one of the world's highest standards of living thanks to its bountiful oil and gas reserves.

-Its ruling royals, led by the head of state Sultan Hassanal Bolkiah, possess a huge private fortune and its largely ethnic-Malay population enjoy generous state handouts and pay no taxes.
+Members of the royal family, led by the head of state Sultan Hassanal Bolkiah, possess huge private fortunes.
+Bruneians pay no income tax.
+The Sultan regularly allocates land lots and housing to deserving residents under various government schemes.

-A British protectorate since 1888, Brunei was the only Malay state in 1963 which chose to remain so rather than join the federation that became Malaysia.
+A British protectorate since 1888, Brunei was the only Malay state in 1963 which chose to remain so, rather than join the federation that became Malaysia.
 Full independence came relatively late in 1984.

-Despite a significant non-Muslim minority presence in the country and strong condemnation from international rights group, in 2014 Brunei became the first East Asian country to adopt strict Islamic sharia law which allows punishment such as stoning for adultery and amputation for theft.
+In 2014 Brunei became the first East Asian country to adopt strict Islamic Sharia law which allows punishment such as stoning for adultery and amputation for theft.

+On 3 April 2019 the Syariah Penal Code Order (2013) was fully implemented.
+The code prescribes death by stoning for adultery and gay sex in certain circumstances.

+In the wake of international condemnation, the Sultan said that a moratorium on carrying out the death penalty would be applied as it had been for more than two decades in common law cases.

 - COUNTRY PROFILES home page - Profiles compiled by BBC Monitoring